 - Monthly—once a month, at least, you need to do a more thorough decluttering.
 Get rid of your recycling, clean your clothes closet, go through your drawers, and so on.

 If you maintain your spaces properly, your annual decluttering project won’t be that massive, and it won’t take so much out of you.
-During your annual decluttering process, you may also consider doing a yard sale where you put some items up for sale for your neighbors.
+During your annual decluttering process, you may also consider organizing a yard sale where you put some items up for sale for your neighbors.
 This might include furniture and other objects that are in good condition.

-If a yard sale is not your thing—I know it’s not mine—don’t forget about Ebay or eBid or other similar sites where you can auction your objects away.
+If a yard sale is not your thing—I know it’s not mine—don’t forget about eBay or eBid or other similar sites where you can auction your objects away.
 It’s a great alternative, especially since most of these sites allow you to request the buyer to come and pick the item directly from your home.